bcyang/FBFeeder/README.md

 3. Click **Load Temporary Add-on...**
 4. Select the `manifest.json` file in this repository.

-## Caveat

-It works currently and will likely work until FB release another version of UI (that generates another random css style).
-The keyword filter I use are too simplistic.

-Well, I don't use FB enough to warrant more effort on this.

 ## Development History

-#### Feed identification
+### Initial thoughts
 From the structure of the page, the initial plan is simple
 1. find the "div" that holds each post
 2. decide if it's an Ad.

-For (1), FB doesn't make it easy (either intentionally to evade ad-blocker or unintentionally because of the tool choices), but we found one (unlikely to work forever).
-For (2), any post that says "follow" or "join" or "sponsored" is currently treated as Ad -> I figured if any of my friend uses this, so be it.
-It's unlikely I'll miss it.

-#### dealing with "Sponsored"
+While the initial implementation is more heuristic, it kind of works by false-positively identifying some posts as Ad (so be it, FB post is not essential).

+Time goes on and it became a game and I kind of want to know what's going on.

+### Obfuscation

+When rendered, it's easy for us to see Sponsored, Follow, Join, etc. However, they're not presented in the DOM as-is.
+FB does go to some lengths to make it hard.

+A few interesting techniques:

+#### SVG Obfuscation
-Somehow some "Sponsored" posts start to show up.
-Upon some investigation, it uses a <svg><use href='#xxxx'> and the implementation is not inline. so the simple innerText approach doesn't work.
+<svg><use href='#xxxx'> is used and the implementation is not inline. so the simple innerText approach doesn't work.
-Well, just have to find the definition and inspect that.

 #### Flexbox Obfuscation (Dec 2025 finding)
 Facebook found a way to render "Sponsored" as "tSsnnrd" (or a variation of it) by: